jsdzhang/OpenContracts/docs/commenting_system/IMPLEMENTATION_GUIDE.md

 #### Implementation Summary

 **Backend Implementation (Complete ✅)**:
-- **Write-Permission-Required Mention System**: Users can only @mention corpuses/documents they have write access to
+- **Permission-Based Mention System**: Users can @mention resources they have write access to OR that are public (any authenticated user can mention public corpuses/documents)
 - **GraphQL Search Queries**: `searchCorpusesForMention` and `searchDocumentsForMention` with permission filtering
 - **IDOR Protection**: Silent filtering prevents information leakage (same error for non-existent and unauthorized resources)
 - **Comprehensive Test Suite**: 18/18 unit tests passing